Rotana Cinema

 Since 2005, Rotana Cinema has established itself as the Arab family's very own cinema at home and is set to continue solidifying that position through its 1000+ films not yet seen on TV and its exclusive premiers.
-The channel airs more than 35 premier movies per year directly from the cinema to the television.
+The channel airs more than 35 premiere movies per year directly from the cinema to the television.

 Al Nashra Al Fanneya

 Al Nashra Al Fanneya is a popular entertainment program in the Arab world and is considered the source of all the latest entertainment industry news in the region.
 It provides the viewers with the latest news and updates on their favorite artists and the upcoming productions in both TV and Cinema.

 Slogan

 Its slogan, translated into English, means "you won't be able to blink your eyes" (مش هتقدر تغمض عينيك).
-This slogan has become part of the Arab pop culture especially that the channel's ratings are the highest in the history of the Arab movie channels.
+This slogan has become part of the Arab pop culture especially since the channel's ratings are the highest in the history of the Arab movie channels.